hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-lang/index.md

   A modern shading language designed to facilitate the rapid development of high-performance programs such as game engines, AR, AI engines, data analysis, biocomputing, scientific computing, and more.
 It features the same elegant syntax and design philosophy as the _XiaoXuan Lang_, allowing you to develop in new domains without learning a new language.

 - [XiaoXuan Micro](/works/xiaoxuan-micro)
-  Build high-performance firmware for microcontroller easily, the built-in micro VM makes it possible to "write once, run anywhere".
+  Build high-performance firmware for microcontroller (MCU) easily, the built-in micro VM makes it possible to "write once, run anywhere", build IoT applications in a more modern way.

 - [XiaoXuan Logic](/works/xiaoxuan-logic)
   A brand new and modern hardware description language (HDL) that lets you design hardware and chips in the same ease and collaboration as open-source software.
 Its built-in GPU-accelerated simulator dramatically enhances test efficiency, saving you valuable time and resources.